Here is a list of things I think improvisors should spend their time doing besides improvising:

 - Know the news – find a good source of news and consume it regularly.
 Listen to NPR on the way to work.
 Read a good newspaper.
 Find some interesting podcasts.
 Read books about current events.
 Find a magazine with in-depth, thoughtful articles.
 If you are going to get onstage and take suggestions from an audience, you better know what’s going on in the world.

 - Develop a secondary performance skill – learn to play music or sing.
 Learn to perform magic.
 Study dance, clowning or some other movement based art form.

 - Write – keep a journal.
 Write short plays or sketches.
 Write character monologues.
-Write erotica (and send me a copy).
+Write erotica.
 Write top 10 lists.
 Write jokes.
 Write your mom.
 It doesn’t matter, just write.

 - Meet new people – don’t just hang out with other improvisors.
 Find some other channel to meet new people and keep a line open to old friends.
 Learn how to start conversations with strangers and do it often.
 Hang out with your weird relatives.
 Make a point to ask about their lives and their experiences.
 Do they believe something different than you?
 Ask them to tell you about their religious or political views or their philosophy of life.
 Make them tell you all their best stories.
 Don’t debate them.
 Just listen, and ask questions.

 - Have new experiences – try something you have never tried before.
 Learn how to shoot a gun or ride a motorcycle.
 Ski.
 Take a cooking class or join a volleyball league.
 Like a writer, the more life experience you have, the more you have to share on stage.
 As a bonus, it will also help you meet new people.